 INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL AND TRANSGENDER (LGBT) PUBLICATION IN THE PHILIPPINES.

-Headquartered in Makati City, it was launched in April 2007 to highlight LGBT-related stories in the Philippines or those affecting LGBT Filipinos; with most articles written by LGBT Filipinos, as well as LGBT allies.
+Headquartered in Makati City, it was launched in April 2007 to highlight LGBTQI-related stories in the Philippines or those affecting LGBT Filipinos; with most articles written by LGBTQI Filipinos, as well as LGBTQI allies.

 Listed in the Global Forum on MSM & HIV (MSMGF), Outrage Magazine was founded by Michael David C. Tan, a graduate of the University of Newcastle in New South Wales, Australia, who now serves as its editor on the loose.
 Tan won the 2006 Catholic Mass Media Awards for Best Investigative Report.

-As the only LGBTzine in the Philippines, Outrage Magazine has always been clear about its missions, i.e.:
+As the only LGBTQI publication in the Philippines, Outrage Magazine has always been clear about its missions, i.e.:

-- To mainstream LGBT issues by facilitating discussions between LGBT people and our non-LGBT counterparts; and
+- To mainstream LGBTQI issues by facilitating discussions between LGBTQI people and our non-LGBTQI counterparts; and

 - To actually help develop programs that will deal with the very issues we raise.

 Since 2010, Outrage Magazine has gone beyond simply reporting.

 We also make the news.

 We believe thatLGBTQI voices need to be heard, particularly when mainstream media does not treat our issues the right way.
 And so we bring these issues up.